ophwug/docs/README.md

 Symptoms:

-* The screen has been replaced
+* The screen has been replaced from factory.
 * The colors are off.
 Too blue.

 Take a look at this thread: https://discord.com/channels/469524606043160576/1354453342000255199

 There are numerous `color_cal` files you can install onto your C3 to fix the colors.
+You may also have success just trying a few different ones if you don't have an official comma.ai screen replacement.

 ## comma threex (C3X)